rmv102/aodtoptimization/README.md

 NOTE: IN THE ACTUAL CONFIGURATION OF THE NVIDIA AERIAL CONFIGURATION TAB, YOU CANNOT PUT "localhost" FOR YOUR BACKEND INFORMATION, YOU MUST PUT THE LOCAL IP ADDRESS OF YOUR SYSTEM.
 For me, I just replaced localhost with 192.168.75.133 in order to connect the "worker".

-# How to get heatmaps from AODT
+## 5. Obtain coverage maps from AODT

 Input the python script into your clickhouse database buy putting the script into your folder.
 This script generates a csv file with RU coordinates and creates a heatmap out of the signal strength values.
 Then use an online heatmap generator that accepts csvs (e.g. http://www.heatmapper.ca/geocoordinate/).
 This tool helps good visuals like this: